getsentry/sentry-docs/docs/quickstart.rst

 After you complete setting up a project in Sentry, you'll be given a value which we call a *DSN*, or *Data Source Name*.
-It looks a lot like a standard URL, but it's actually just a representation of the configuration required by the Raven SDKs.
+It looks a lot like a standard URL, but it's actually just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public and secret keys, the server address, and the project identifier.